jpartain89/Software-Install-Guides/docs/ubuntu-specific/adding-apt-list.rst

 Adding an Apt-Get List
 ========================

-When adding an apt-get list to your system, one nice way to save your code in your notes is not by specific system names, like ubuntu and debian releases.
+When adding an apt-get list to your system, one nice way to save your code in your notes is not by specific system names, like ubuntu - ``xenial``, `` and debian releases.
 Rather, insert code into your ``echo`` so that it works for you!

 .. code-block:: bash